 Quality Panels: Questions and Answers

-Please note that this page will be updated regularly but if you have any questions not answered here, please don't hesitate to contact the Quality Manager at firstname.lastname@example.org.
+Please note that this page will be updated regularly but if you have any questions not answered here, please don't hesitate to contact the Quality Lead at firstname.lastname@example.org

 Q. When should Quality Panels take place?

-A. Quality Panels should take place between July and December each year.
+A. Quality Panels can take place at any point in the year.

 Q. Whose responsibility is it to arrange the trainee representatives?

 A. TPDs need to ask for volunteers / nominate trainee representatives please.